jdubois/jdubois-langchain4j-demo/README.md

 _Author: [Julien Dubois](https://www.julien-dubois.com)_

+## Video

+This demo is supporting a video called "LangChain4J - use the power of LLMs in Java!", available at [https://youtu.be/x8kkjmCZTaw](https://youtu.be/x8kkjmCZTaw).

 ## Goal

 This is a Spring Boot project that demonstrates how to use LangChain4J to create Java applications using LLMs.